 In terms of homework, expect reading at primary level and project work in the secondary years.
 Jiggins is "a believer in homework only when it benefits the learning in school".
 He adds:

 “I’d rather they were reading, researching a project and investigating something that interests them – or riding their bikes, playing in the park, doing taekwondo and just being kids”.

 EtonHouse Orchard describes itself as a "boutique campus", one that makes creative use of a small two-storey building at the heart of the bustling Tanglin Road.
 Here's a school with innovative areas such as The Campfire with beanbags arranged in a circle on the floor, a workshop-style Makerspace, and an open-plan Piazza equipped with musical instruments, a small black box theatre and 'designer' seating and desks.

-While the school has outdoor space, which is sheltered from the busy road, it has yet to develop this.
-There are plans, however, to create a play area with benches and a garden for the students.
+The school has outdoor space, which is sheltered from the busy road, and includes a play area with benches and a garden for the students.

 The school has a drop-off area at the side of the school, and there’s an underground car park if needed.
-The school anticipates that most secondary students will travel to school by public transport, using the nearby MRT and bus stops.
+Most secondary students travel to school by public transport, using the nearby MRT and bus stops.

-It's still early days for EtonHouse Orchard, but there are plans from August to offer a wide programme of activities covering the arts, robotics, sport and additional languages.
+EtonHouse Orchard offers a wide programme of activities covering the arts, robotics, sport and additional languages.

 Health and safety

 The school has a security guard, there’s keycard-only access to the main building, all staff and parents must wear ID, and all visitors must sign in at the front desk.